PeterHickman/Legion/README.md

 More scripts are uploaded and run to create the `sshlogin` group (members of this group are the only once who can log in via ssh), set the timezone and hostname and finally make sure that the `/etc/hosts` file correctly reflects the hostname.

 Of note here is the `{timezone}` argument to the timezone configuration.
 In the `server.l` script earlier we set `timezone` to `Europe/London`.
-When Legion encounters the line in the `bootstrap.l` script it will replace `{timezone}` with `Europe/London` before running the script no the target machine.
+When Legion encounters the line in the `bootstrap.l` script it will replace `{timezone}` with `Europe/London` before running the script on the target machine.
 This allows us to have a machine specific configuration without having to duplicate the whole of the bootstrap script with just a few minor changes for each server we want to deploy.

 ```
 copy scripts/bootstrap/files/authorized_keys /root/authorized_keys